johnsonbf/Final-Prison-Mike-Analysis/README.md

       - Python
       - Machine learning

-9. Result of analysis
+**9. Result of analysis**

+      - see Model notebook3.ipynb on main branch, and google slides

-10. Recommendation for future analysis
+11. Recommendation for future analysis
-11. Anything the team would have done differently
+12. Anything the team would have done differently

 #### Slides
 **Presentation is drafted in Google Slides**